 What is Contempt?

 Contempt refers to a person’s conduct in disobeying the express terms of a court order.
-In North Carolin, contempt is governed by Chapter 5A of the North Carolina General Statues and can include two forms of contempt: civil contempt and criminal contempt.
+In North Carolina, contempt is governed by Chapter 5A of the North Carolina General Statutes and can include two forms of contempt: civil contempt and criminal contempt.
 In order to find a party in contempt, the Court must identify willful disobedience of a court order.
 Once contempt is identified, and the Court identifies whether such contempt is subject to civil contempt or criminal contempt, the Court can order a disobedient party to serve a period of imprisonment of up to thirty days for each act of contempt, or otherwise sanction a party, including ordering payment of fines, court costs, or the non-delinquent party’s attorney’s fees.

 Whether you are prosecuting or defending a contempt claim, our experienced attorneys are ready to help you.
 We are here to help guide you through the process and reach the best possible outcome.
 Contact us today to schedule a consultation or for answers to your questions about contempt.